Crafter-Y/minecraft-itemprice/README.md

 - [ ] Panel to create Shops and Auctions
 - [ ] Main Page to view and Compare Auctions (listing of Items)
 - [ ] Page to analyse every Item
+- [ ] Secured API to Insert Auctions